GluuFederation/agama-typekey/README.md

 1. A running instance of Jans Auth Server
 1. A new column in `jansdb.jansPerson` to store the phrase metadata in
 1. A SCAN subscription.
-Please visit [https://gluu.org/agama-lab] and sign up for a free SCAN subscription, which gives you 500 credits.
+Please visit [Agama Lab](https://gluu.org/agama-lab) and sign up for a free SCAN subscription, which gives you 500 credits.
 Each successful Typekey API call costs 25 credits.

 ### Add column to database